lesterktm/BlackVaultArmory-1.2/README.md

 # BlackVault

 A self-hosted, local-only web app for tracking firearms, accessories, and range sessions.
 All data stays on your machine.
+My fork has added a Reloading Section.

 ---